sungeunbae/parallel_exe/README.md

-## Old way (as a reference)
+# Old way (as a reference)

 Instead of using `parallel_exe.py`, you can run commands in `sample_jobfile` directly.
 The SLURM script below is designed to run each line from sample__jobfile, and run them in parallel utilizing 36 cores of 1 node (of Mahuika).

 The first `while` block parses the job file, put them into `commands` array.
 Each `cmnd` from this array gets executed, it runs in the background (`&` after the command), making the iterations in the for loop asynchronous.
 Also notice the `wait` after the for loop.
 The beauty of this solution is that when a CPU core finishes one job, it comes back to the for loop and takes a new job.
-This, however, has no "checkpointing" feature unlike `parallel_exe.py`.
+This, however, has no "checkpoint/resuming" feature unlike `parallel_exe.py`.

 ```